flow-ai/flowai-api-docs/source/includes/_messaging.md

 }
 ```

-### To trigger an event
+### Trigger an event

-Trigger an event for specific thread
+Use this API to trigger an event for a specific thread.
+If you are interested to trigger events for multiple customers at once, please have a look at our instant [broadcast](#broadcast) API.

 > POST rest/v1/trigger/event/:threadId